multipath-tcp/mptcp.dev/pm.md

 ## Userspace Path-Manager

-With the userspace MPTCP path-manager -- `sysctl -w net.mptcp.pm_type=1` -- different rules can be applied for each connection.
-The path-manager will then need to be controlled by a userspace daemon, i.e.
+With the userspace MPTCP path-manager -- `sysctl -w net.mptcp.path_manager=userspace`, or `net.mptcp.pm_type=1` on older kernels -- different rules can be applied for each connection.
+The path-manager will then need to be controlled by a userspace daemon, i.e. [`mptcpd`](https://mptcpd.mptcp.dev).
-[`mptcpd`](https://mptcpd.mptcp.dev).
 In this case, the configuration has to be done on the userspace daemon side.

 {: .note}
 `mptcpd` can help to create custom userspace Path-Managers: please check this